Please ensure Javascript is enabled for purposes of website accessibility

 Image of 2015 Scottish Independence Referendum campaign poster, date unknown.
 Image courtesy of People’s History Museum

-A British export that has defined LGBT+ history, past and present
+A British export that has defined LGBTQIA+ history, past and present

 Conservative Party Poster 'The Policy Of Self Help, From The Colonies, To The Colonies', 1910.
 Image courtesy People's History Museum

-How does LGBT+ history intersect with themes of colonialism?
+How does LGBTQIA+ history intersect with themes of colonialism?

 This poster promotes a vision of imperial trade, the transport of goods back and forth across the British Empire.
 The circular flow also neatly illustrates the impact of colonialism on LGBT+ history.
 Britain exported laws outlawing same sex acts and gender variance to the Indian Subcontinent, Asia and sub-Saharan Africa.
 Changes in the population, and anxieties that there were not enough healthy men to defend the Empire influenced cultural attitudes and laws relating to homosexuality and gender within Britain.